 - Study Abroad opportunities at more than 30 elite business schools (optional).

 - On-campus or Online formats available.

-- For UF students: option to begin working on the degree while completing UF undergraduate studies or graduate work
+- For current UF students only: option to begin working on the degree while completing UF undergraduate studies or graduate work.

 Frequently Asked Questions

 - How does this program compare to other international business programs?

 Our own students typically comment positively on two aspects of the program more than any other: diversity and personality of the students, and the ability to create their own unique experiences within MIB based on their personal needs and interests.
 MIB offers students the opportunity to experience international business through practical opportunities such as the Global Immersion Experience and exchange programs.
 The program’s group and teamwork offers many opportunities for students to get to know each other as well as forming friendships with the incoming graduate level exchange students.
 We have heard frequently from former students that this was one of the best years of their life.
 MIB is a challenge; you will work hard and must manage your time effectively, but you will also have a lot of fun and you will expand your mind in ways you never thought possible.